iYadavVaibhav/stem/docs/2-Data-Engineering/data-solutions.md

+---
+description: Data Solutions
+date: 2022-09-05
+---

 # Data Solutions

-*Here are all the "conceptual" notes related to data soulutions, archirecture and engineering.
-It can have links to practical notes.*
+_Here are all the "conceptual" notes related to data soulutions, archirecture and engineering.
+It can have links to practical notes._

 ## Data Strategy